3 tips to reduce payment processing fees

 People love to pay with plastic.
 It's the preferred method for most of us.
-According to Federal Reserve data, 67% of all transactions at the point-of-sale are done with plastic—credit, debit or gift cards.1 Only 27 percent of purchases are made with cash.1
+According to Federal Reserve data, 67% of all transactions at the point-of-sale are done with plastic—credit, debit or gift cards.
+Only 27 percent of purchases are made with cash.

 All those payment card transactions require a big infrastructure to make those payments move.
-And, of course, there are costs associated with payment processing.
-Still, the benefits of accepting credit and debit cards generally outweigh the costs.
-The Small Business Administration cites studies showing that when consumers have more payment options, they're more likely to spend more including on impulse purchases.2
+And, of course, there are credit card processing fees associated with benefit of being able to accept payment cards.
+The benefits of accepting credit and debit cards generally outweigh the costs.
+The Small Business Administration cites studies showing that when consumers have more payment options, they're more likely to spend more including on impulse purchases.

 Still payment card acceptance adds up to a meaningful expense for any business.
-Often transaction fees associated with payments are higher than the so-called qualified rate, the "ideal" rate, because certain conditions exist—for example, higher risk transactions, such as card-not-present; or, card-type usage, such as a corporate or rewards card.
+Often transaction and interchange fees associated with payments are higher than the so-called qualified rate, the "ideal" rate, because certain conditions exist—for example, higher risk transactions, such as card not present; or, payment card type usage, such as a corporate or rewards card.
 Known as downgrades, these costs are unavoidable if you accept credit cards.
 It's important to remember that with expense also comes benefit.
 For example, some card types and transaction types are known for higher average ticket (i.e. total charge).
 Nevertheless, these tips can help you avoid unnecessary downgrade costs and potentially save on payment processing fees.

 Reduce hand-key and telephone orders